GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 With your measurement goals and metrics, you have a number of options for your key strategy.
 Let's focus on two of these strategies:

-- Strategy A: one granular key structure
+- Strategy A: one granular key structure.
-- Strategy B: two coarse key structures
+- Strategy B: two coarse key structures.

 #### Strategy A: one deep tree (one granular key structure) {: #strategy-a}